Mzhongwei/Documentation/Documentation_eess.md

 # Guide for ER project
 ## Preparation
-To run the whole incremental process, we need two terminal.
+We need <b>two</b> terminals to run the whole incremental ER Program
 - <b>Terminal 1 (T1)</b> for the kafka consumer and train the embedding model. folder: `er_embedding_streaming/`
 - <b>Terminal 2 (T2)</b> for the kafka producer who simulate the data sequences. folder: `dataStreamSimulator/`